nickswalker/forecast.io-dashboard-widget/readme.md

 For regular installation, check the releases tab above for the latest version.
 Do not download the Github generated source.

-Flip to the back using the 'i' button and configure your latitude, longitude and location name.
-Click 'done'.
+Flip to the back using the 'i' button and start typing a location name.
+The most likely latitude and longitude will pop up automatically.
+If these are good, click 'done'.
 Enjoy.

 ## Development

-This repository tracks the dashcode project for widget.
+This repository tracks the Dashcode project for widget.
+Dashcode is no longer supported under OS X 10.9, so in order to open the project you'll need to open the Dashcode executable (located in the application package contents) directly.